 Sulfide Stress Cracking (SSC)

-Sulfide stress cracking is another type of failure mechanism that is common in sour service conditions.
-This type of cracking can lead to sudden and catastrophic failure, posing a significant safety hazard.
-Low-nickel materials are less susceptible to SSC, which is why nickel content is restricted to a maximum of 1% in sour service applications.
+Sulfide stress cracking is another failure mechanism commonly seen in sour service conditions.
+This type of cracking can result in sudden, catastrophic failure, thus posing a significant safety risk.
+Low-nickel materials are less susceptible to SSC, and this is why nickel content is restricted to a maximum of 1% in sour service applications.

 Hydrogen Embrittlement